rabujev/jepsen-js-web-JSLOL/readme.md

 * [Markdown](https://www.npmjs.com/package/markdown): A library that is used to convert Markdon into Html
 And other dependencies (like JQuery for Bootstrap) You can find them in the package.json.

-## Last word
+## Last words
-This project, was our first group project, we are Junior web developer, so be tolerant, we did our best and we liked the result of it.
-Don't hesitate to feedback us, like that, we could know where we need to improve our skills.
+This project was our first group project.
+We are Junior Web Developer, so be tolerant.
+We did our best.
+Don't hesitate to give us feedback, so that we know where we need to improve our skills.
-Enjoy it, and give us your evilest idea to conquer this world.
+Enjoy, and give us your evilest idea to conquer this world.

 From the mightiest JS-LOL